 According to Genworth's 2016 Cost of Care Survey, the national median daily rate for home health care is $127 per day.
 In contrast, the Genworth study reported that the national median cost of a one-bedroom residence in an assisted living community is $119 per day.

-These numbers may seem a little bit backwards, but home care services are offered on an hourly basis (approx. hourly cost: $20) and easily customizable to fill specific holes in your schedule and care plan.
+These numbers may seem a little bit backwards, but home care services are offered on an hourly basis (the approximate hourly cost is $20) and easily customizable to fill specific holes in your schedule and care plan.
+Assisted living, on the other hand, involves a higher level of care that is provided around the clock for the long term.
 Most people do not use home care as a 24/7 solution for a prolonged period of time.
-Assisted living, on the other hand, involves a higher level of care that is provided around the clock for the long term.
+Therefore, home care costs are dependent on a senior’s unique needs.
 A few hours of in-home services twice per week may be the perfect fit for your family and your budget.
-It all depends on your unique situation.